 When to go

-The Reina Sofia Museum closes on Tuesdays.
-On Sundays, it is open from 10 am to 2:30 pm and the rest of the days it opens at 10 am and closes at 9 pm.
-As in the afternoons from 7 pm begins the free hours, there are usually many more people, so it is ideal to go early in the morning any day during the week.
-You will need about two hours to see the museum so, if you are going to take advantage of the free hours go around 6:00 pm or 6:30 pm in the evening to get in line.
+The Reina Sofia Museum is closed on Tuesdays.
+On Sundays it is open from 10 am to 2:30 pm and the rest of the days it opens at 10 am and closes at 9 pm.
+As in the afternoons from 19 pm begins the free hours, there are usually many more people, so it is ideal to go early in the morning any day during the week.
+You will need about two hours to see the museum so, if you are going to take advantage of the free hours go around 18 or 18:30 pm to get in line.

-The audio guide costs about 5 dollars, reduced for students and groups.
+The audio guide costs about 4.50 euros, reduced for students and groups.
 I recommend a first visit to the museum without it to enjoy the works in general and see what each one transmits to you without being conditioned by its context.
-On a second visit, you can return to see the works that have most impacted you and put them in context with the information that the audio guide will give you.
-You'll be in for more than one surprise.
+On a second visit you can return to see the works that have most impacted you and put them in context with the information that the audio guide will give you.
+You will get more than one surprise.

 Where to eat

 There are several places to eat around the museum.
 One of the most legendary is El Brillante, a bar where you will be served the famous squid sandwich for which the city of Madrid is famous.
 However, the prices are quite high, so I recommend any other restaurant in the area; you have plenty to choose from.
 If you finish seeing the museum at brunch time, the museum restaurant, Nubel, is a very nice place where the brunch is very good.

 Going to the Reina Sofia with children